joshmaceachern/OSMMPump/README.md

 This project uses a RAMPS 1.4 mainboard, and 5 NEMA 14 Stepper motors to drive the pumps.
 A full bill of materials is available under 'OSMM Pump BOM.ods'.
 All files should be 3D printable on a well-tuned FDM printer, however, final prints for my testing were done on an SLA machine.

-This work is licensed under a Creative Commons Attribution 4.0 International License.
+This work is licensed under a Creative Commons Attribution-Share Alike 4.0 International License((CC BY-SA 4.0)).
 Learn more at https://creativecommons.org/licenses/by/4.0/